-- 176. Employees shall receive four (4) floating holidays totaling thirty-two (32) hours at the beginning of each fiscal year (pro-rated for eligible part-time employees) to be taken on days or in hourly increments selected by the employee, subject to the approval of the Appointing Officer and subject to an accrual maximum of sixty-four (64) hours.
-Employees (both full time and part-time) must complete six (6) months continuous service to establish initial eligibility for the floating holidays.
+- hours at the beginning of each fiscal year (pro-rated for eligible part-time employees) to be taken on days or in hourly increments selected by the employee, subject to the approval of the Appointing Officer and subject to an accrual maximum of sixty-four (64) eighty (80) hours.
+Employees (both full time and part time) must complete six (6) months continuous service to establish initial eligibility for the floating holidays.
 Employees hired on an as-needed, intermittent or seasonal basis shall not receive the additional floating holidays.
-Remaining floating holidays shall be carried forward from one fiscal year to the next; provided, however, that after an employee has accrued 64 hours, the employee will receive no further floating holiday hours until his or her accrued balance is reduced below 64 hours.
-No compensation of any kind shall be earned or granted for floating days off not taken off. - 177.
-Effective July 1, 2012, for Fiscal Year 2012-2013, employees shall receive an additional one time award of two (2) floating holidays for one year only, to be administered in the same manner as the floating holidays in the paragraph above. - 178.
-Any unused floating holidays accrued from July 1, 2010 through June 30, 2013 may be carried over to be used in Fiscal Years 2012-13, 2013-14 and 2014-15. - 179.
-During Fiscal Years 2012-13, 2013-14 and 2014-15, Ffloating holidays must be used before vacation days or hours are taken; provided however that this limitation (i.e., use of floating holidays before vacation) will not apply in cases in which use of the floating holiday will cause a loss of vacation due to the accrual maximums.
+Remaining floating holidays shall be carried forward from one fiscal year to the next; provided, however, that after an employee has accrued 64 80 hours, the employee will receive no further floating holiday hours until the employee's his or her accrued balance is reduced below 64 80 hours.
+No compensation of any kind shall be earned or granted for floating days off not taken off. - Any unused floating holidays accrued from July 1, 2010 through June 30, 2013 may be carried over to be used in Fiscal Years 2012-13, 2013-14 and 2014-15. - 175.
+Floating holidays must be used before vacation days or hours are taken; provided however that this limitation (i.e., use of floating holidays before vacation) will not apply in cases in which use of the floating holiday will cause a loss of vacation due to the accrual maximums.
 Floating holidays are to be scheduled per mutual agreement, based on operational needs of the department.